 Center for Security and Emerging Technology

 Benjamin Angel Chang is the inaugural Andrew W. Marshall Fellow at Georgetown University’s Center for Security and Emerging Technology, where his research assesses possible end-states, strategies, and technological shocks in long-term US-China competition.
-He is also a 5th-year PhD candidate in international relations and security studies at MIT; his dissertation analyzes the impact of artificial intelligence on the US-China military balance.
+He received his PhD in international relations and security studies from the Massachusetts Institute of Technology, where he was a recipient of the National Science Foundation Graduate Research Fellowship.
+His dissertation analyzed the impact of artificial intelligence on the US-China balance of power.

-He was previously a senior analyst at the Long Term Strategy Group and a program manager at Harvard’s Technology and Public Purpose Project.
-He holds an A.B. summa cum laude from Princeton’s School of Public and International Affairs, and is a recipient of the National Science Foundation Graduate Research Fellowship.
-He is fluent in Mandarin.
+Previously, he was a senior analyst at the Long Term Strategy Group and a program manager at Harvard’s Technology and Public Purpose Project.
+He holds an A.B. summa cum laude from Princeton’s School of Public and International Affairs.

 Policy Advisor for Artificial Intelligence